 FT-IR is widely applied in materials science field such as polymers and materials characterization, chemical composition, and molecular structure.
 FT-IR can identify functional groups and bonding configurations in long chains of repeating units, which make up polymers.
-This makes FT-IR, therefore, absolutely indispensable in polymer synthesis, analysis and characterization.
+This makes FT-IR, therefore, indispensable absolutely in polymer synthesis, analysis and characterization.
 Polymer degradation; One of the leading applications of FT-IR in polymer science.
 "Polymers can degrade if they're exposed to heat, light, oxygen, or when they undergo chemical reactions.
 Through the chemical structural alterations, researchers and manufacturers assess the stability of materials and their longevity, which can be detected using FT-IR.
 FT-IR is also useful for investigating curing processes in thermosetting polymers.
+It allows to monitor the progress of polymerization, thus giving an insight of cross linking and creation of new bonds.
+FT-IR also provides information on additives and impurities in polymeric materials, such as stabilizers, plasticizers, and fillers that may influence the performance of the material.
+FT-IR can also be used in the study of new materials such as nonmaterial's and other coatings.
+The combination of these techniques allows researchers to be specific in making materials with tailored properties such as better strength, flexibility, or environmental resistance, FT-IR analysis.